-When it comes to daily life, I try to buy inexpensive goods or make it myself.
-I try to purchase farmers’ market goods when possible to support local business.
+When it comes to preparing daily meals, I try to purchase farmers’ market goods when possible to support local business.
 I would much rather support a mom-and-pop business in the area than buy from a big box store, if possible.
 Last summer we made pickles from a local farmers’ market and it was much easier than I imagined.
 Like me, you can do-it-yourself!

 I’m passionate about photography, entertaining, and teaching.
 All of my experiences have provided me with one delightful life and I hope to share them with you.
 So, bookmark this site and let’s get started!

 How did I got started:

 One day someone close to me ask me, “What do you love doing, love thinking about?” and it wasn’t my day job.
 After reading a highly motivational book, receiving a supportive letter from a family member, and a lot of soul searching, I set out to start One Delightful Life.
 The thought of helping others while working for myself aligned with my truth.
 Now, I work as a marketing coordinator by day and a lifestyle blogger in my free time!

 My food philosophy: